redis/redis-doc/topics/data-types-intro.md

 keys of any type.

-For example the `EXISTS` command returns 1 or 0 to signal if a given key exists or not in the data base, while the `DEL` command deletes a key and associated value, whatever the value is.
+For example the `EXISTS` command returns 1 or 0 to signal if a given key exists or not in the database, while the `DEL` command deletes a key and associated value, whatever the value is.

     > set mykey hello